-Portugal has nearly 1,800 kilometers of coastline, and there are beaches for surfing almost everywhere.
-From up in the northern near Porto, to Ericeira, Nazaré, Peniche, Cascais and Costa da Caparica in the south.
-There’s also a few great Portuguese surfing beaches in the popular Algarve region.
+Portugal has nearly 1,800 kilometres of coastline, and there are beaches for surfing almost everywhere.
+From up in the north near Porto, to Ericeira, Nazaré, Peniche, Cascais and Costa da Caparica in the south.
+There are also a few great Portuguese surfing beaches in the popular Algarve region.

 In fact, Portugal has such a big coastline that the furthest you can get from the coast is only about 200km away!
 You could literally journey up and down the entire coast trying out countless surf spots – now wouldn’t that be a cool adventure?!

 Nazare is one of the most popular seaside resorts in the Silver Coast, Costa da Prata, of Portugal.
 The waves in Nazare Portugal are known for being big, and it’s believed one of the biggest waves ever surfed (30.5 m high!) was there in 2018.
 The waves in Nazare, Portugal are big due to the presence of the underwater Nazaré Canyon.
 The canyon creates constructive interference between the incoming swell waves and makes their heights much larger on this stretch of coast.
 Surfing in Nazare Portugal means surfing on big waves then, but you can also do beginners’ surf holiday in Nazare too.

 A holiday to a Peniche surf camp is always a great idea!
 There are plenty of reasons why a Peniche surf trip is fun; there are great waves and bars and the beaches are pretty uncrowded compared to other European surf spots!
 Staying at a surf camp in Peniche also means you’re close to cities like Lisbon so you can combine surfing and city culture too.